FeralAI/xiao_socd_cleaner/README.md

 ### SOCD Cleaning

-There are three SOCD cleaning methods available in the sketch:
+There are two SOCD cleaning methods to choose from, they are:

 * `Neutral` - Holding SOCD will give you a neutral input on either axis.
-* `Up Priority` - Like `Neutral`, except Up takes priority on the vertical axis.
-This is the default SOCD cleaning method of the Hit Box controllers.
 * `Second Input Priority` - Commonly known as the `Last Win` method, this passes through the latest input for a given axis while maintaining the pressed state of the other direction for that axis.
 For example if you are holding left then press right, you will get a right input.
 If you then release and re-press left while still holding right, you will then get a left input.
 Finally, releasing left will give you a right input because right is still pressed.
 If both inputs are activated for an axis in the same input sampling window, you will receive neutral, though this is highly unlikely due to the extremely small window for sampling inputs.
 This is the default method for this sketch.

-The only way to swap SOCD methods right now is to change the method call in `void loop()` and reupload the sketch.
-Adding logic around the PORTB pins would allow selecting between 4 different SOCD methods, and would be great for wiring up to DIP switches.
+Each SOCD cleaning method can be modified to make the `Up` direction take priority, known as `Up Priority`.
+When selecting the `Neutral` method with `Up Priority` enabled, this mimics the default SOCD cleaning of the Hit Box controller. `Up Priority` can also be used with `Second Input Priority` to override the vertical axis behavior.

+The 2 DIP switches in the schematic will allow selection of SOCD cleaning method (DIP 1) and Up Priority enable/disable (DIP 2).
 The SOCD cleaning takes from 12 cycles / 0.25μs up to 80 cycles / 1.67μs depending on the inputs and SOCD options.

-Previous version of this sketch used preprocessor defines to conditionally compile code per SOCD method, which is a little faster but less flexible.
+## Building the XIAO SOCD Cleaner

 ### Pin Mapping